sagemath/trac_to_gh/Issue 8674.md

 # Issue 8674: Comparison of combinatorial class of words with word paths is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8674

 Original creator: slabbe